selimAP/selimAP/README.md

 - 🔭 **I am currently working on various projects to expand my skills**

-- 🌱 **I'm learning JavaScript in my leisure, at school i learn C# and at work i learn and use Powershell**
+- 🌱 **I'm learning JavaScript in my leisure, at school i learn C# and at work i learn and use bit Powershell**

 - 👨‍💻 **I try to upload all my projects to github because i don't have a portfolio yet**